 What equipment do I need to do video conferencing?

 You’ll need a camera, which is built into most laptops (or if not available, an add-on webcam), and a microphone which is also usually built into most computers.
 You can also use your phone to connect via a browser if you do not have access to a computer.

 Is it secure?

-It’s a good idea to think about if anyone else at your location can hear the conversation and if you want to take steps to prevent that.
+It’s also a good idea to think about if anyone else at your location can hear the conversation and if you want to take steps to prevent that.

 Do I need a Mental Health Care Plan from my GP to access the telehealth service?